Mallur, Karnataka

-Mallur is a village in Channapatna Taluk in Ramanagara district in the Indian state of Karnataka.
+Mallur is a village in Channapatna Taluk in Bengaluru South district in the Indian state of Karnataka.
 Mallur is located on the banks of the river Kanva.
 The village is famous for its temples of Sri Ramaprameya Swamy, Aravindavalli and Ambegalu Navaneeta Krishna (crawling Krishna) This temple was built by the Great Chola dynasty, South Indian Tamil rulers maybe in the 12th century.
 It is approximately 60 km from Bangalore in Bangalore-Mysore state highway.
 It is roughly 3 km from Channapatna.